-Behaviour expectations are explained and reinforced regularly through form meetings, whole school assemblies, house meetings, Chapel services and Personal, Social and Health Education (PSHE) lessons.
+Behaviour expectations are explained and reinforced regularly through the pastoral programme (form time activities, assemblies, house meetings, Personal, Social and Health and Economic (PSHE) education and Character and Practical Wisdom (CPW) lessons.

 Behaviour expectations and management - classrooms and lessons

 In addition to an adherence to the school rules it is expected that all pupils will behave to a high standard in lessons, respond positively to instructions and advice provided by teachers and generally ensure that their level of participation in the lesson is of an acceptable standard.
 Unacceptable behaviour within lessons may result in application of the school sanctions.